uwplse/Cassius/README.md

 VizAssert on 51 professionally-designed web pages from the FreeWebsiteTemplates community (FWTs).

-Due to differing machines and, the setup step may have left the reviewer with slightly more or slightly fewer than 51 FWTs in the file `bench/fwt.working.rkt`.
+Due to differing machines and VM overhead, the setup step may have left the reviewer with slightly more or slightly fewer than 51 FWTs in the file `bench/fwt.working.rkt`.
 (Even different runs on the paper evaluation computer produce as few as 49 and as many as 53 FWTs.)
-The VM has <!-- TODO --> the same 51 FWTs selected as in the paper.
+The VM has the same 46 FWTs selected as in the paper.
+We believe that as few as 40 or as many as 60 FWTs supported would represent substantially similar results to those in the paper.

 The next step is testing each FWT against all 8 general assertions, and then testing the additional 6 specific assertions.
 This can be